An adhesive label is much more than a pretty identifier you slap onto secondary packaging.

-Given how much important information can be communicated with a label, it’s vital that you account for all the factors that influence its performance.
+Given how much important information can be communicated with a label, you must account for all the factors that influence its performance.
+Let's explore these critical considerations to ensure your commercial packaging labels perform as exceptionally as the products they represent.

 The quality and type of materials you employ with adhesive labels is essential.
 Whether the substrate you’re using is plastic, traditional paperboard, or a sustainable tree-free alternative, composition matters.